 Instant App file sizes are limited to 4MB for each feature or page within an app.
-This means you won’t be able to showcase your best rich media on Instant Apps if it takes significant data to run, and mobile games are mostly limited to puzzles or 2D platforms for now.
+This means you won’t be able to showcase your best rich media on an Instant App if it takes significant data to run, and mobile games are mostly limited to puzzles or 2D platforms for now.

 3. Existing Only for Android Users

-Although millions of users have access to Instant Apps, as they’re supported by Android versions dating back to Jelly Bean, Instant Apps aren’t available on iOS.
+Although millions of users have access to Instant Apps, as they’re supported by Android versions dating back to Jelly Bean, they aren’t available on iOS.
 Apps with low Android adoption or businesses focused on Apple products may want to think twice about dedicating focus to a technology that only a portion of their customers can access.

 What Instant Apps Mean for the Web + App Relationship